DaveVoorhis/EnterpriseExemplar/docker/README.md

 docker-compose -f docker-compose-integration-tests.yaml up
 ```

-Once the docker containers have been launched, go to http://localhost:4444 to see the Selenium console.
-Use 'secret' as the VNC password when prompted, if you wish to view interactive activity.
+Once the docker containers have launched and the `test-runner` container is running,
+you can go to http://localhost:4444 to access the Selenium console and view browser activity.
+Use 'secret' as the VNC password when prompted if you wish to view an individual browser.

 The test results will be stored in the `target/reports/test-results` subdirectory of the `selenium_tests` project.